President Gordon B Hinckley once said:

-A friend of mine told me about this program and how they had been able to overcome anxiety and depression without medication.
+A friend of mine told me about an in home program and how they had used to overcome anxiety and depression without medication.
 I had tried taking medication, but it didn’t feel right to me so I quit.
 This program was a very useful tool for me and I still refer to it often.
 I highly recommend it to anyone dealing with anxiety and/or depression.
-If you go to the main website, it costs a ton of money.
-You can get a less expensive used version of the program called “Attacking Anxiety and Depression by clicking here.
+This book describes in detail how to use the in home study program along with the benefits involved.
+In home programs played a crucial role in overcoming anxiety and depression.

 Again in Alma 34, it talks about praying for everything important in one’s life.
 This links back to step #2, but I can’t emphasize enough how important faith in God and prayer are.
 Through this experience I learned how God cares about me personally…especially when I’m at my “worst”.
 I say this in quotes because we are never bad in God’s sight, no matter how good or bad our behaviors are he views us and loves us the same.

+NLP was the key to me being able to move from just managing anxiety and depression to completely overcoming it.
 NLP is another tool I used to clear my subconscious mind.
 I worked with two coaches who used NLP on me to clear negative experiences I had seared into my subconscious mind that were affecting my behaviors.
 This is another highly recommended tool.
-To find an NLP specialist, you can do a google search in your area.
-That’s how I found mine.
-I worked with Tony Husted, a Christian Coach from a non-denominational church and his biblical approach was very helpful.
+The book contains a whole chapter dedicated to NLP.

 Eating a lot of healthy breads, fruits, protein, and some meat has helped me a lot.
 Staying away from sugar and caffeine is essential as well.
 I’ve found that the promise in the Word of Wisdom is true in that I receive more health by following its counsel.